 The Woman in Black is on the National Curriculum for English and Drama, so some performances (especially matinees and on weekdays) are likely to have school groups in attendance.

-Now taking bookings for performances up until Sat 27th March 2021.
+Now taking bookings for performances from Tue 2nd June 2020 until Sat 3rd April 2021.

 Show times for each day are below.